 Pursuant to ASC 842, the Company does not separate the non-lease components, such as common area maintenance, from its leases.
 Management has determined that all of the Company's leases with its various tenants are operating leases.
 The Company recognizes minimum rent, including rental abatements, lease incentives and contractual fixed increases attributable to operating leases on a straight-line basis over the term of the related leases when collectability is probable and records amounts expected to be received in later years as straight-line rent receivable.
-Straight-line rent receivable was \$61,238 and \$58,878 as of March 31, 2025 and December 31, 2024, respectively, and represents rent earned in excess of rent received as a result of straight-lining rents over the terms of the leases, in accordance with the guidance and is included in other assets on the accompanying consolidated balance sheets.
+Straight-line rent receivable was \$63,537 and \$58,878 as of June 30, 2025 and December 31, 2024, respectively, and represents rent earned in excess of rent received as a result of straight-lining rents over the terms of the leases, in accordance with the guidance and is included in other assets on the accompanying consolidated balance sheets.
 Straight-line rent liability represents rent received in excess of rent earned as a result of straight-lining rents over the terms of the leases.
 The Company records property operating expense reimbursements due from tenants for common area maintenance, real estate taxes and other recoverable costs in the period the related expenses are incurred.

 Accounts receivables include unpaid amounts billed to tenants, disputed enforceable charges and accrued revenues for future billings to tenants for property expenses.
 We evaluate the collectability of amounts due from tenants and disputed enforceable charges on both a lease-by-lease and a portfolio-level, which result from the inability of tenants to make required payments under their operating lease agreements.
 We recognize changes in the collectability assessment of these operating leases as adjustments to rental revenue in accordance with ASC 842 Leases.
 Management exercises judgment in assessing collectability and considers payment history, current credit status and publicly available information about the financial condition of the tenant, among other factors.
 Accounts receivables, and straight-line rents receivable, are written-off directly when management deems the collectability of substantially all future lease payments from a specific lease is not probable, at which point, the Company will begin recognizing revenue from such leases prospectively, based on actual amounts received.
-This write-off effectively reduces cumulative non-cash rental income recognized from the straight lining of rents since lease commencement.
-If the Company subsequently determines that it is probable it will collect substantially all of the lessee's remaining lease payments under the lease term, the Company will reinstate the receivables balance, including those arising from the straight lining of rents.
+This write-off effectively reduces cumulative non-cash rental income recognized from the straight lining of rents since lease term, the Company will reinstate the receivables balance, including those arising from the straight lining of rents.